 Even Financial’s single-form application process is simple and easy, and should have you comparing loan offers within minutes.

 If you’re trying to rebuild your life after bankruptcy, Even Financial will allow you to take out some of the highest personal loans in the industry—up to $100,000.
-The company also has some of the most lenient requirements when it comes to credit—approving borrowers with scores as low as 580.
+As you can read in Fiona loan reviews (Even Financial current name), the company also has some of the most lenient requirements when it comes to credit—approving borrowers with scores as low as 580.
 The company will also perform a soft credit check, so you don't need to worry about your score taking another hit.

 Even Financial doesn’t provide loans itself, but links you up to all types of industry leaders.
 By casting such a large net, the company helps you find lenders with terms that you can work with, including repayment terms running 6 or 7 years, even more.
 Keep in mind though, if you are post-bankruptcy and have poor credit, these unsecured loans can come with a hefty APR.

 AmOne doesn’t charge any fee for applying for a loan, which only takes a few minutes with a single form to fill out.
 The company also doesn’t limit what you use the loan for, so post-bankruptcy these funds can be used however you see fit.

 The company doesn’t provide its own loans, but puts you in touch with all types of lenders who can provide you with loans that are payable over a wide range of loan terms, from 2 years to 7 years.
 This sort of flexibility can come in handy when you’re consolidating debt after bankruptcy and balancing a budget.